-Larger screens and higher resolution enhance the viewing experience by allowing for deeper immersion.
-Recent research shows that a wider field of view can lead to increased performance in productivity tasks [2].
-Over the past years, industry has been addressing the resulting demand by offering displays of steadily increasing resolution, reaching resolutions of over 9 million pixels (IBM T220 display).
+Over the past years, industry has been addressing the resulting demand by offering displays of steadily increasing resolution, reaching resolutions of over nine million pixels (IBM T220 display).
 Although high resolution is desirable for a variety of applications, it results in an ongoing challenge for creators of rendering hardware, as the large number of pixels makes these displays especially hungry for computational resources.

-Displaying computationally intense graphics, such as flight simulation or interactive scientific visualization requires considerable rendering effort.
-It is important to note that when computing power is insufficient to support the task of the user, any benefits of large screen technology to user productivity may be negated.
-In many cases, this issue can be addressed with parallel rendering hardware; a display system consisting of an array of projectors, for example, is often driven by an array of PCs or a PC "cluster".
+Displaying computationally intense graphics, such as flight simulation or interactive scientific visualization, requires considerable rendering effort.
+It is important to note that when computing power is insufficient to support the task of the user, any benefits of large-screen technology to user productivity may be negated.
+In many cases, this issue can be addressed with parallel rendering hardware; a display system consisting of an array of projectors, for example, is often driven by an array of PCs or a PC cluster.
 Parallel hardware, however, leads to substantially increased costs and space requirements.
-Furthermore, in the case of projector array based displays, the increased need for rendering hardware is accompanied by the cost of the projector technology.
-So when people make decisions about display sizes and resolutions, not only do cost and space requirements for rendering hardware and display play an important role: user productivity itself is at stake.
+Furthermore, in the case of projector array-based displays, the increased need for rendering hardware is accompanied by the cost of the projector technology.
+So when people make decisions about display sizes and resolutions, not only do cost and space requirements for rendering hardware and display play an important role-user productivity itself is at stake.

 Several research projects have addressed the demand for rendering power and display resolution by taking the user's attentional focus into account.
-In this article, we will use the term attentive displays to refer to this class of techniques.
-Attentive displays address the demand for rendering power and display resolution, but their approach is different from the parallel display approach described above.
-Instead of requiring additional hardware, attentive displays make more out of available hardware by directing display and computation resources to where it counts most.
-As we'll see in this paper, a single user can only be attending to a relatively small part of a display at a time (while multiple users can be attending to more than one location, presentations to groups are more likely to motivate more substantial computational resources).
-So, instead of rendering information at the same detail everywhere, these displays track the user's attention and render information in full detail only at the user's current focus of attention, while reducing information in peripheral areas.
+In this article, we will use the term "attentive displays" to refer to this class of techniques.
+Attentive displays address the demand for rendering power and display resolution, but their approach is different from the parallel display approach described here.
+Instead of requiring additional hardware, attentive displays make more out of available hardware by directing display and computation resources to where they count most.
+As we will illustrate, a single user can only be attending to a relatively small part of a display at a time (while multiple users can be attending to more than one location, presentations to groups are more likely to motivate more substantial computational resources).
+So, instead of rendering information at the same level of detail everywhere, these displays track the user's attention and render information in full detail only at the user's current focus of attention, while reducing information in peripheral areas.
 By shifting computational power from peripheral regions to the region located in the user's focus of attention, attentive display systems can provide faster response times with higher subjective display quality than systems distributing their resources equally across the screen.